ZIP: 230

 8 valueBalanceOrchard int64 The net value of Orchard spends minus outputs.

-ZSA Issuance Fields
+ZSA Issuance Bundle Fields

 varies nIssueActions compactSize The number of issuance actions in the bundle.